matisle/Graduation_Project_Presentation/README.md

 With our study we could show the potential of machine learning in tailoring personalized customer interaction, leveraging the large data resources of customer comments and supplier feedback.

-For a quick overview of our project, please refer to the management summary in our final report. (reports folder.)
+For a quick overview of our project, please refer to the management summary in our final report in the reports folder.

 Project Organization
 ------------